 After putting myself through college and graduating at the top of my class, I intended to go to law school and become the civil rights attorney I'd always dreamed about.
 The only problem with that was that my home life was abusive and I was hiding my sexuality.
 When a family friend mentioned the U.S. Border Patrol was hiring and they offered to send me to California, I jumped at the chance to become a federal agent.
 I thought it would be an adventure.
 It was but not quite in the way I'd anticipated.

 At the Border Patrol academy I was introduced to the brutal culture that has existed in the agency since its inception in 1924.
 I was sexually assaulted by a male agent and ordered to not press charges.
-I graduated the academy as did my rapist, and we are forever frozen in time in our class picture, a predator and his victim in uniform.
+I graduated the academy as did my rapist.
+I am forever frozen in time in our class picture, a predator and his victim in uniform.
 I did not understand that this was the Border Patrol rape culture that I and many other women were targeted in.
-I thought if I could prove myself as an agent, all of those memories would disappear.
+I thought if I could prove myself as a good agent, all of those memories would disappear.

 Like other agents, I used racist terms for migrants, I enforced our unjust and cruel policies and I violated people's rights on a daily basis.
 When I resigned in protest because I was ordered to not whistleblow on my drug smuggling boss, I walked away from immigration and my former life because I could, because immigration laws did not affect me as a white woman.